Information and Support Coordinator

 About You

-• Experience in providing telephone support and advice to families, asking the right questions to get the information required.
+• Experience of providing telephone support and advice to families and/or partner agencies, including the ability to ask appropriate questions to gather necessary information.

-• Experience of working in a multi-agency environment which involves working in collaboration and partnership with colleagues from a range of agencies and services.
+• Experience of collaborative working within a multi‑agency context, engaging effectively with professionals from a range of services.

-• Able to prioritise a demanding workload, taking a consistent approach to responding to children, young people, their families, and other professionals.
+• Ability to prioritise a demanding workload, maintaining a consistent and child‑centred approach when responding to children, young people, families and professionals.

 In addition, we also expect you to share our commitment to our values and will ask you to evidence when you have demonstrated them as part of the selection process.